Excellence through Quality Improvement Project (E-QIP)

 Join our newsletter:

-The best way to get up to date information on E-QIP is to join our mailing list where we send quarterly updates on the project and upcoming events such as webinars and training sessions.
+The best way to get up to date information on E-QIP is to join our mailing list where we send monthly updates on the project and upcoming events such as webinars and training sessions.

 You can join our mailing list by clicking here.